adhaamehab/retriever-benchmark/README.md

 # Data retriever benchmark

-a simple test aims to finds bottlenecks of data retriever
+A simple test aims to finds bottlenecks of data retriever

 ### Notes